Rishabh42/CineMatch/assignment/assignment-2/assignment-2.md

 ### 3. **Question 1.3:**
 _Compare the report from the two works.
 Discuss how well they support the HAI design evaluation, including both their usefulness and limitations.
 [10] Explain how the design patterns help realize those design guidelines.
 Discuss if there is any aspect you find missing from either the guideline or design pattern to reveal the quality of the HAI design of the product.
 [10]_

+**Compare the report from the two works.
+Discuss how well they support the HAI design evaluation, including both their usefulness and limitations.**

 ## Task-2
 ### 1. **Question 2.1:**